vegaprotocol/documentation/docs/concepts/trading-on-vega/settlement.md

 -->

 ## Mark to market settlement
-Settlement instructions are generated based on the change in market value of the open positions of a party. ...to maintain lower margins requirements.
+Settlement instructions are generated based on the change in market value of the open positions of a party.

 When the mark price changes, the protocol calculates settlement cash flows for each party.

-Each time the mark price for a given market changes, all the open positions and orders are marked to market, resulting in interim partial payments that are calculated by the protocol.
-Those payments go directly the relevant trader's collateral.
+Each time the mark price for a given market changes, all the open positions are marked to market, resulting in interim partial payments that are calculated by the protocol.
+Those payments go directly the relevant trader's margin account.

 <!--
 :::note Read more